GCAC-709

 Policy Statement

-- A student may not pursue more than three minors at one time.
-If a student pursues more than one minor, each minor must have a separate group of courses to support it.
-None of the courses may be applied to more than one minor’s requirements.
+3. A student may not pursue more than three minors while completing their professional doctoral degree.
+If a student pursues more than one minor, each minor must have a separate group of courses to support it (i.e., none of the courses may be applied to more than one minor).

-- If the student received a master’s minor in the same field as is being proposed for a doctoral minor, the 15 credits taken must be above and beyond those used for the master’s minor.
-However, credits earned in the master’s program over and above those applied to either the master’s minor or major may be applied to a minor in the doctoral program.
+4. If the student received a master’s minor in the same field as being proposed for a doctoral minor, the 6 credits taken for the master’s minor cannot count toward the doctoral minor.
+However, credits earned in the master’s program over and above those applied to either the master’s minor or major may be applied to the doctoral minor.

-- At least one Graduate Faculty member from the minor field must be on the candidate’s professional doctoral committee.
+5. At least one Graduate Faculty member from the minor field must be on the candidate’s professional doctoral committee (see GCAC-702 Professional Doctoral Committee Composition - Professional Doctorate).

 Process